ansible/awx/docs/auth/oauth.md

     "skip_authorization": false
 },
 ```
-In the above example, `user` is the primary key of the user this application associates to and `name` is
+In the above example, `user` is the primary key of the user associated to this application and `name` is
  a human-readable identifier for the application.
 The other fields, like `client_id` and
 `redirect_uris`, are mainly used for OAuth 2 authorization, which will be covered later in the 'Using
-OAuth token system' section.
+OAuth 2 Token System' section.

 Fields `client_id` and `client_secret` are immutable identifiers of applications, and will be
 generated during creation; Fields `user` and `authorization_grant_type`, on the other hand, are